-In line with Victorian Health Building Authority's (VHBA) requirements for capital projects, minimum sustainability requirements and opportunities to support enhanced initiatives have been implemented in the RHIF 2022-2023 funding round.
+In line with Victorian Health Building Authority's (VHBA) requirements for capital projects, minimum sustainability requirements and opportunities to support enhanced initiatives have been implemented in the Regional Health Infrastructure Fund (RHIF).
 In summary this:

-- requires health services to complete a sustainability business-as-usual checklist and include in their Smarty Grants applications to show compliance with minimum requirements - requires construction projects over \$5m to include a budget of 2.5 per cent of total construction cost for enhanced sustainability initiatives in their cost plan - allows health services to access up to 2.5 per cent of total construction cost for enhanced sustainability initiatives for projects up to \$5m, where the project demonstrates the benefit of additional investment.
+- requires health services to complete a sustainability business-as-usual checklist and include in their Smarty Grants applications to demonstrate compliance with minimum requirements - requires construction projects over \$5m to include a budget of 2.5 per cent of total construction cost for enhanced sustainability initiatives in their cost plan - allows health services to access up to 2.5 per cent of total construction cost for enhanced sustainability initiatives for projects up to \$5m, where the project demonstrates the benefit of additional investment.

-Refer to the Sustainability section of the RHIF 2022-23 frequently asked questions (FAQs) for more guidance regarding sustainability requirements and opportunities for your project.
+Refer to Appendix 3: Sustainability FAQs in the RHIF Guidelines for more guidance regarding sustainability requirements and opportunities for your project.